eichenberger/stereo-svo-slam/Readme.md

 This repository contains a proof of concept for a SVO based stereo camera SLAM library.

 The repository is organized as follows:

  Direcotry | Description
 -----------|------------------------------------------------------------------------------
- doc       | Documentation of the whole algorithm, implementation, etc.
- src       | Source code of library, test application, demo, qt viewer and python wrapper test      | Test scripts, test videos, etc.
+ doc       | Documentation of the algorithm, implementation, etc. src       | Source code of library, test application, demo, qt viewer and python wrapper test      | Test scripts, test videos, etc.